shinshin86/oh-my-logo/examples/README.md

 # oh-my-logo Examples

-This directory contains example scripts showing how to use oh-my-logo as a library with Deno.
+This directory contains example scripts showing how to use oh-my-logo as a library with both Node.js and Deno.

 ## Prerequisites